pi0/docs-2/docs/en/what-is-dinerojs.md

 ## Why should I use Dinero.js?

 Dinero.js is a **modern, reliable, fully tested library that works**.
-It's lightweight and you can use it in any JavaScript environment.
+It’s lightweight and you can use it in any JavaScript environment.

 [wiki:ieee754]: https://en.wikipedia.org/wiki/IEEE_754